AgatheSenellart/MultiVae/paper/paper.md

 Despite the usefulness of multimodal VAEs, the lack of easy-to-use and verified implementations might hinder applicative research.
 MultiVae offers unified implementations, designed to be accessible even for non-specialists.
 We ensure reliability by reproducing key results from original papers whenever possible.

-Related libraries contain implementations of Multimodal VAEs: the [Multimodal VAE Comparison Toolkit](https://github.com/gabinsane/multimodal-vae-comparison) [@sejnova:2024], the [Pixyz](https://github.com/masa-su/pixyz/blob/main/examples/jmvae.ipynb)[@suzuki2023pixyz] library and `multi-view-ae` [@Aguila2023] that is most closely related and released while we were developing MultiVae.
+Related libraries contain implementations of Multimodal VAEs: the [Multimodal VAE Comparison Toolkit](https://github.com/gabinsane/multimodal-vae-comparison) [@sejnova:2024], [Pixyz]  (https://github.com/masa-su/pixyz/blob/main/examples/jmvae.ipynb)[@suzuki2023pixyz] and `multi-view-ae` [@Aguila2023] that is most closely related to us and released while we were developing MultiVae.

  We compare in a summarizing table below, the different features of each work.
-MultiVae differs and complements existing software packages in key ways:
- - A different API and range of models implemented.
- - All models are implemented with attention to details from original codes and extended parameter options.
- - It supports incomplete datasets, which we consider essential for real-life applications
- - It includes generative samplers, **benchmark datasets** and **metrics** to facilitate research.
+MultiVae differs and complements existing software packages in key ways: for each model, we made sure to offer great flexibility on parameters' choices and to include all implementation details present in the original codes.
+It supports incomplete datasets, which we consider essential for real-life applications, as well as  generative samplers, **benchmark datasets** and **metrics** to facilitate research.

 ## List of Models and Features
 We list models and features in each work.
-Symbol ($\checkmark$*) indicates that the implementation includes additional options.
+Symbol ($\checkmark$*) indicates that the implementation includes additional options unavailable in the others.

 |Models/ Features           |Ours     |[@Aguila2023]|[@sejnova:2024]| [@suzuki2023pixyz]